 Asana puts task management front and center.
-Its wide range of features - from @mentions in task comments and adding task followers to task updates and due dates - are all designed to prioritize work.
-You can even add hearts to specific tasks that show your gratitude for project team members.
+Its wide range of features - from @mentions in task comments to adding task followers to task updates and due dates - are all designed to prioritize work.
+You can even add hearts to specific tasks to show your gratitude to project team members.

 Says GetApp reviewer Crystal Wilhite: